chriswilker/market-proportions/README.md

 ## Introduction
 This is a script that estimates the current market proportions of assets in a portfolio.
+For example, if I have a portfolio with assets A and B, and asset A has a market capitalization three times greater than that of asset B, the market proportions would be 0.75 for A and 0.25 for B.
 These assets need to be tracked by stocks or ETFs and to have a known market capitalization at some prior date.

 For example, the total US stock market is tracked by multiple ETFs, and its market capitalization is periodically published by index providers.